Category 4 Hurricane Iota slams into Nicaragua

 Also the most powerful storm of the extraordinarily active 2020 hurricane season, Iota made landfall at 10:40 p.m.
-EST in the town of Haulover, before plowing into fishing and farming towns in northeastern Nicaragua.
+Eastern time in the town of Haulover, before plowing into fishing and farming towns in northeastern Nicaragua.
 The storm slightly weakened from a Category 5 to an extremely intense Category 4 as it came ashore, with sustained winds of 155 mph.

 Iota came ashore only 15 miles south of where Eta made landfall earlier this month, on Nov.
 3.

-In Puerto Cabezas, about 30 miles north from center of the storm, eyewitnesses said strong winds were bending coconut palms and lower lying areas had started to flood by late Monday afternoon, leading more residents to scramble toward overcrowded and undersupplied shelters in a poverty-stricken corner of the country.
+In Puerto Cabezas, about 30 miles north from center of the storm, eyewitnesses said strong winds were bending coconut palms and lower-lying areas had started to flood by late Monday afternoon, leading more residents to scramble toward overcrowded and undersupplied shelters in a poverty-stricken corner of the country.
 Parts of the port town of 50,000 had already lost power.

-“The winds, the rain, are very strong, I can hear the sound of the sea surrounding us,” said Shira Downs, Puerto Cabezas resident and director of a woman’s rights organization, “This is going to be worse that Eta, and this is just the beginning.
+“The winds, the rain, are very strong, I can hear the sound of the sea surrounding us,” said Shira Downs, Puerto Cabezas resident and director of a woman’s rights organization.
+“This is going to be worse that Eta, and this is just the beginning.
 I just hope God has mercy on us.”

-Jose Coleman, an indigenous activist in Puerto Cabezas, said winds had blown the wood siding off a neighborhood house, leaving it partially collapsed.
+Jose Coleman, an Indigenous activist in Puerto Cabezas, said winds had blown the wood siding off a neighborhood house, leaving it partially collapsed.
 His brother, Presly Coleman, said by Monday morning it was already too dangerous to leave the house.

 “It’s very strong,” Presly Coleman said.
 “The winds are whipping.”